tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS-trainer-guide-Data-platform-upgrade-and-migration.md

     ![This solution diagram is divided in to Microsoft Azure, and On Premises.
 Microsoft Azure includes SQL Server 2017 in a VM as an Always On Secondary, and Azure SQL Data Warehouse for a stretch table.
 On Premise includes the following elements: API App for vendor connections; Web App for Internet Sales Transactions; ASP.NET Core App for inventory management; SQL Server 2017 OLTP for Always On and JSON store; SSRS 2017 for Reporting of OLTP, Data Warehouse, and Cubes; SSIS 2017 for a Data Warehouse Load; Excel for reporting; SQL Server 2017 Enterprise for a Data Warehouse; and SSAS 2017 for a Data Warehouse.](./media/preferred-solution-architecture.png "Preferred Solution diagram")

-    **Diagram of possible architecture**
+    **Diagram of possible architecture:**

     ![Possible architecture includes; Web App for Internet Sales Transactions; two SQL Servers (2009 R2 Standard and 2017 Enterprise) that are data warehouses and that are connected; Excel for reporting; An Oracle DB OLTP RAC server that is connected to a SQL Server 2017 OLTP always on and JSON store; and an Oracle Forms App and ASP.NET Core App for inventory management, and that are connected.
 A second box lists Upgrade, Change Connection Strings, Rewrite DataSets for OLTP, and Redeploy.
 Three icons display for SSIS 2008 data warehouse load, SSRS 2008 for Reporting of OLTP, Data warehouse, and cubes, and SSAS 2008 data warehouse.](media/possible-architecture.png "Possible architecture")

-    **Diagram of how moving pieces will change during the Oracle to SQL Server migration, and SQL Server 2017 Upgrade for the data warehouse.**
+    **Diagram of how moving pieces will change during the Oracle to SQL Server migration, and SQL Server 2017 Upgrade for the data warehouse:**

     ![Upgrade the data warehouse, with a SQL Server 2008 R2 Standard and an arrow labeled "Database Migration Assistant (DMA)," that points to an Azure SQL Database.](media/upgrade-the-data-warehouse.png "Data warehouse upgrade")

     ![Migrate from Oracle, with an Oracle icon and an arrow labeled "SQL Server Migration Assistant (SSMA)" that points to a SQL Server.](media/migrate-from-oracle.png "Migrate from Oracle")

-    **Products that can be used to migrate specific products.**
+    **Products that can be used to migrate specific products:**

     ![Microsoft SQL Server Migration Assistant (SSMA) and SSMA 6.0 products that can be used are: Oracle, Access, IBM DB2, MySQL, and Sybase.](media/ssma-products.png "Microsoft SQL Server Migration Assistant (SSMA)")

     **Diagram of possible disaster recovery solution feature AlwaysOn Available Groups.
-The diagram emphasizes a secondary replica in Microsoft Azure.**
+The diagram emphasizes a secondary replica in Microsoft Azure:**

     ![The Possible disaster recovery solution diagram has an On-premises Network, which includes a Domain Controller, and a WSFC Cluster, made up of a Primary Replica that has Synchronous Commit with a Secondary Replica, and a File Share Witness.
 The Primary Replica has asynchronous Commit with a cloud-based secondary replica.
 The secondary replica uses a VPN tunnel to communicate with the On-premise network](media/dr-solution.png "Possible disaster recovery solution diagram")

-    **Diagram of an example Oracle Forms migration to VB.NET windows application (not WPF).**
+    **Diagram of an example Oracle Forms migration to VB.NET windows application (not WPF):**

     This shows some of the components that might be in an Oracle Forms project, including menus, control blocks, and a PL/SQL module and the corresponding projects that can be chosen for those components.
 It's not necessary to understand all components of Oracle Forms, only to know that it's possible to rewrite the application while maintaining a similar structure, if desired.